 With the climate crisis predicted to make many parts of the planet uninhabitable, Camp Paradise will transform our understanding of how to deliver ecosystem restoration in locations affected by climate change, including land damaged by wildfires.

-Camp Paradise is a mobile camp that serves multiple locations in and around the area known as “The Camp Fire Burn Scar”.
+Camp FRP is a mobile camp that serves multiple locations in and around the area known as “The Camp Fire Burn Scar”.
 It is not a permanent camp in a fixed location but rather takes the form of pop-up camps and ‘action days’, providing opportunities for Campers to join local people for educational experiences in regenerative design, ecological restoration, community organizing and permaculture gardening.

 This is a collaborative, long-term restoration initiative being delivered by local environmental and community groups in conjunction with our partner, The Camp Fire Restoration Project.
 As we develop partnerships and community sites to work with, we will host camps to deliver large-scale permaculture action days, mobilizing hundreds of volunteers and Campers.

 We partner with local permaculture farms and sites to host Campers and then choose a public location in need of ecological repair.
 During an action day, our Campers work with local schools, downtown public spaces, businesses and community centers to restore soil and water cycles.
 We adopt a variety of different ecosystem restoration techniques, including planting fruit trees for food and shade, planting cover crop and native plants, creating earthworks and water systems, and building dry-composting toilets.

 Camp Paradise is fundraising to secure property for a Main Resource Hub and to sustain the ongoing operations of our education and training programs, staff and experts, which include regular camps and action days.
 Please contact us if you have fundraising expertise and can assist in this area.
 We are also looking for volunteer graphic designers and web developers to design our public education online and print materials.